spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 Kind supports multiple Kubernetes Nodes.

-**Note:** **Kind** doesn't support UDP broadcasts so StreamBase Nodes won't discover each other.
-See https://github.com/kubernetes-sigs/kind/issues/1063 .
+**FIX THIS:** **Kind** doesn't support UDP broadcasts so StreamBase Nodes won't discover each other.
+See https://github.com/kubernetes-sigs/kind/issues/1063.
+Pending specific support for Kubernetes Discovery.
+Work-around is to add **weave-net** :

 The default CNI, kind-net, can be disabled by using the following yaml :